cameronbraid/zeebe-exporter-source/README.md

 ## Kafka Example

-In your spring boot app import the `KafkaProtobufConfiguration` is messages in kafka re protobuf encoded, or `KafkaJsonConfiguration` for json encoded messages
+In your spring boot app import the `KafkaProtobufSourceConfiguration` is messages in kafka re protobuf encoded, or `KafkaJsonSourceConfiguration` for json encoded messages

 The kafka consumer uses a consumer group which automatically manages the consumer offset.

 ```
-@Import(io.zeebe.exporter.source.kafka.KafkaProtobufConfiguration)
+@Import(io.zeebe.exporter.source.kafka.KafkaProtobufSourceConfiguration)
 ```
 or
 ```
-@Import(io.zeebe.exporter.source.kafka.KafkaJsonConfiguration)
+@Import(io.zeebe.exporter.source.kafka.KafkaJsonSourceConfiguration)
 ```

 And configure the following properties in your application.yaml (or any config source that spring supports)